-In late 1962 and the early part of 1963 the township had 3 part-time special officers to patrol the township.
-They were Joseph R Walker, Charlie Witkowski and Al Boysen.
+In late 1962 and the early part of 1963 the Township had 3 part-time special officers to patrol the Township.
+They were Joseph R. Walker, Charlie Witkowski and Al Boysen.
 In 1965, Mayor McCue hired these additional officers; Lindsey Seber, Lonnie Powell and Oscar Bennet.
-In 1966, Joseph Walker was named acting Sergeant to handle the administrative part of policing as well as the patrol work.
-Late in 1967 the township called for a “Chief of Police” test through NJ Civil Service.
+In 1966, Joseph R. Walker was named acting Sergeant to handle the administrative part of policing as well as the patrol work.
+Late in 1967 the Township called for a “Chief of Police” test through NJ Civil Service.

 There have been many different faces and names throughout the Department’s history but one staple remains the same, the commitment our officers have to the citizens of Marlboro Township.